A Note on the Existence of Gibbs Marked Point Processes with Applications in Stochastic Geometry: Gibbs--Laguerre tessellations

-In this section, we consider Gibbs-Laguerre processes, which present a model for random tessellations of $\rtwo$.
-Since it is not possible to use the existence theorem from \cite{ar:RoellyZass} to prove that an infinite-volume Gibbs-Laguerre process exists, we considered a particular energy function, and, using some parts of the proof from \cite{ar:RoellyZass}, we were able to derive a~new existence theorem under the assumption that we almost surely see a point.
+In this section, we consider Gibbs--Laguerre processes, which present a model for random tessellations of $\rtwo$.
+Since it is not possible to use the existence theorem from \cite{ar:RoellyZass} to prove that an infinite-volume Gibbs--Laguerre process exists, we considered a particular energy function, and, using some parts of the proof from \cite{ar:RoellyZass}, we were able to derive a~new existence theorem under the assumption that we almost surely see a point.

-\subsection{Tessellations and Laguerre Geometry}
+\subsection{Tessellations and Laguerre geometry}

 We say that a set $T = \{C_i: i \in \N\}$, where $C_i \subset \rtwo$, is a \textit{tessellation of $\rtwo$}, if \begin{itemize} \item[i)] $\mathrm{int}(C_i) \cap \mathrm{int}(C_j) = \emptyset$ for $i \neq j$, \item[ii)] $\bigcup_i C_i = \rtwo$ (it is space filling), \item[iii)] $ \abs{\{C_i \in T: C_i \cap B \neq \emptyset\}} < \infty $ for all $B \subset \rtwo$ bounded ($T$ is locally finite), \item[iv)] the sets $C_i$ (called \textit{cells}) are convex compact sets with interior points. \end{itemize}